kanavmittal314/verification-lab-berkeley/discussion.md

 - You and your partner should write a 1-paragraph reflection together addressing the following points:
     - How was the assertion-writing process?
     - How can you improve your assertion-writing skills?
 Identify weaknesses that you want to work on.

+When you are finished, you can check off with a TA.